muhibbudins/beliyuk/template/categories/sample-2/foo.md

 ---
-  layout: landing
+  layout: page
-  title : Home page
+  title : Foo 2 page
-  description : This is Home page
+  description : This is Foo 2 page
 ---

 # This is a heading 1